hakimifr/CreativeIoTKukla/README.md

 # Creative IoT MRSM Kuala Klawang Arduino Source Code
+> [!IMPORTANT]
+> WiFi support was made with Arduino MKR WiFi 1010 in mind,
+> so will not work on board that does not use ublox NINA WiFi
+> module.

 _Repository_ ini mengandungi _source code_ untuk team saya punya
 **Creative IoT** _submission_.
 Kami akan senaraikan komponen yang digunakan setelah penggunaan komponen _is finalised_.